verlandz/lb-dummy-app/README.md

 # lb-dummy-app
-Dummy app for testing load balancer
+Dummy app for testing load balancer with `Golang`